The time it takes for a website page to load fully. It is a metric that measures how quickly a page displays its content to visitors.

 To fully grasp the importance of page speed, let’s delve into some key benefits it brings to the table:

 - Enhanced User Experience.
 Users today have a shorter attention span than ever before.
 They expect websites to load within a blink of an eye.
-By optimizing page speed, you provide visitors with a seamless browsing experience, reducing bounce rates and increasing engagement.
+Improving load times is a fundamental part of landing page optimization, helping create a smoother user journey and increasing engagement.
+Businesses evaluating landing page tools often review the Top 5 WordPress Landing Page Plugins Compared to identify solutions that balance design flexibility with performance.

 - Mobile Friendliness.
 Mobile optimization is crucial with the increasing use of smartphones and tablets.
 Page speed optimization plays a significant role in ensuring that your website is mobile-friendly, as slow-loading pages can be particularly frustrating on mobile devices.